nygenome/Conpair/README.md

 To eliminate the effect of copy number variation on the concordance levels, we recommend using the -H flag.
 If two samples are concordant the expected concordance level should be close to 99-100%.
 For discordant samples concordance level should be close to 40%.
-You can observe slighly lower concordance (80-99%) in presence of contamination and/or copy number changes (if the -H option wasn't used) is at least one of the samples.
+You can observe slighly lower concordance (80-99%) in presence of contamination and/or copy number changes (if the -H option wasn't used) in at least one of the samples.
 <br/>
 **Contamination**
 Even a very low contamination level (such as 0.5%) in the tumor sample will have a severe effect on calling somatic mutations, resulting in decreased specificity.
 Cross-individual contamination in the normal sample usually has a milder effect on somatic calling.